rmukunda/data-engineering-capstone/README.md

 | state_per_capita_gdp | string | per capita gdp of the state|

 NOTE:  More information like Region the state falls in & Percentage GDP contribution of the state in the country are also available & can be added if there's a need.

+Data choice:

+This is an obvious choice, as it would State details, especially useful in reports.
+Data is enriched, so that, correlation between wealth of a state and visitor counts can be made.

 Data munging: